cockroachdb/docs/v21.2/build-a-spring-app-with-cockroachdb-mybatis.md

 ## Application details

-This section walks you through the different components of the application project in detail.
+This section guides you through the different components of the application project in detail.

 ### Main process